The Rise and Fall of Ziggy Stardust and the Spiders from Mars: Artwork and packaging

-The album cover photograph was taken by photographer Brian Ward in monochrome; it is recoloured by illustrator Terry Pastor, a partner at the Main Artery design studio in Covent Garden with Bowie's longtime friend George Underwood.
+The album cover photograph was taken by photographer Brian Ward in monochrome; it was recoloured by illustrator Terry Pastor, a partner at the Main Artery design studio in Covent Garden with Bowie's longtime friend George Underwood.
 Both Ward and Underwood had done the artwork and sleeve for Hunky Dory.
 The typography, initially pressed onto the original image using Letraset, was airbrushed by Pastor in red and yellow, and inset with white stars.
 Pegg said that unlike many of Bowie's album sleeves, which feature close-ups of Bowie in a studio, the Ziggy image has Bowie almost in the foreground.
 Pegg describes the shot as: "Bowie (or Ziggy) [stands] as a diminutive figure dwarfed by the shabby urban landscape, picked out in the light of a street lamp, framed by cardboard boxes and parked cars".
 Bowie is also holding a Gibson Les Paul guitar, which was owned by Arnold Corns guitarist Mark Pritchett and was the same guitar Pritchett used on Corns' recordings of "Moonage Daydream" and "Hang On to Yourself".
 Similar to Hunky Dory's cover, Bowie's jumpsuit and hair, which was still his natural brown at the time, were artificially retinted.
 Pegg believes it gives the impression that the "guitar-clutching visitor" is from another dimension or world.

 The photograph was taken during a photoshoot on 13 January 1972 at Ward's Heddon Street studio in London, just off Regent Street.
 Suggesting they take photos outside before natural light was lost, the Spiders chose to stay inside while Bowie, who was ill with flu went outside just as it started to rain.
 Not willing to go very far, he stood outside the home of furriers "K. West" at 23 Heddon Street.
 According to Cann, the "K" stands for Konn, the surname of the company's founder Henry Konn, and the "West" indicated it was on the west end of London.
 Soon after Ziggy Stardust became a massive success, the directors of K. West were displeased with their company's name appearing on a pop album.
-A solicitor for K. West wrote a letter to RCA saying: "Our clients are Furriers of high repute who deal with a clientele generally far removed from the pop music world.
-Our clients certainly have no wish to be associated with Mr. Bowie or this record as it might be assumed that there was some connection between our client's firm and Mr. Bowie, which is certainly not the case".
 However tensions eased and the company soon became accustomed to tourists photographing themselves on the doorstep.
 K. West moved out of the Heddon Street location in 1991 and the sign was taken down; according to Pegg, the site remains a popular "place of pilgrimage" for Bowie fans.
 Bowie said of the sign, "It's such a shame that sign [was removed].
 People read so much into it.
 They thought 'K. West' must be some sort of code for 'quest.'
 It took on all these sort of mystical overtones".
+Rolling Stone ranked the cover the 31st best album cover of all time in 2024.